Launch Video or Demo GIF: What to Post When You Ship Your SaaS

 The verdict: video for the launch post, GIF for demos

 Use a video for the main launch post.
 It gets more reach, supports audio, and posts everywhere natively.
-A square MP4 in the 8–14 second range is the right format for launch day on X.
+A widescreen MP4 in the ten-to-twenty-five-second range is the right format for launch day on X.

 Use a GIF in the thread reply that goes deeper into a specific feature.
 GIFs are better for showing a UI interaction in context — a walkthrough of a modal, a hover state, a chart animating — where the parent post has already sold the concept.